apmcguigan/DigitallyDarling/src/pages/contact/index.md

 heading: Contact us
 subheading: Visit us in our offices or simply drop us a message
 contactform:
-  heading: If you have any questions or just want to say hello, please fill out the form below!
+  heading: If you have any questions or just want to say hello, please fill out the form below.
+I'll be in touch shortly!
-  description: We'd love to hear from you.
-Send us a message using the form below,
-    or email us.
+  description: testing text
   image: /img/copernico-p_kicqcom4s-unsplash-1-.jpg
 office:
   tagline: Our Office